How to Grow a Landscaping Business with Google Search

 Getting your business to the top of a Google search result

 There's a funny, modern expression that goes, "If you want to hide anything, put it on page two of a Google search."
 Sadly, that's true.
 With today's shortened attention spans, online users are less likely to click on page two of a Google search if the results on page one satisfy their needs.
 But how can you get your landscaping website to appear on page one of a Google search?
-There are many factors that determine where a website ranks in a Google search, so we broke it down to reduce some of the complexity to make it easy to understand what you can do to help splash your website across the front page.
+There are many factors that determine where a website ranks in a Google search, so we broke it down to reduce some of the complexity to make it easy to understand what you can do to help get your website to rank on page 1 of search results.

 First, let's go over a few statistics: